Category Archives: Interviews

 DB: I collect anything 80s or 90s that’s action figures.
 I am not actively collecting major brands, but more the niche stuff.
 I’m about halfway through Street Sharks at the moment, which is a great line with awesome sculpts.
 There are a lot of lines from the 90s that had stuff released in Europe that never made it Stateside due to cancellation so we got some great stuff that is now very rare there.
 I just love the hunt and talking toys with people, being an adult on a full-time basis is just no fun.

-On the subject of the toys, watch out for a special post next year in which I take a look at a very special piece of Ring Raiders history, one which I doubt fans will have seen before and which should interest anyone who collected franchised toys in the 80s or 90s.
-There may even be another interview to accompany it.
+On the subject of the toys, watch out for a future post in which I take a look at a very special piece of Ring Raiders history, one which I doubt fans will have seen before and which should interest anyone who collected franchised toys in the 80s or 90s.
 You’ll have to wait until then to see what I’m whittering on about, but don’t forget about the comic’s coverage on the blog in the meantime!

 CREATiNG THE END: BARRiE TOMLiNSON WiLDCAT iNTERViEW